Emergency Dentistry in South Calgary, AB

 We Welcome Emergency Patients in South Calgary

 Whether you are a new or existing patient, your dental emergency will receive the highest priority.
 Our clinical or office staff will likely have some questions to help us prepare for your arrival, and better treat your situation quickly.

 - A problem-focused exam to learn the cause of your emergency

 - A short consultation to discuss your symptoms

 - Treatments like tooth extraction or root canal therapy

 In many cases, we can complete treatment in a single visit.
 Some conditions may, however, require a follow-up appointment.

 Are You Experiencing Tooth Pain?

 Unfortunately, dental pain rarely goes away on its own and may become more severe with time.
-Our team takes great pride in helping patients regain their oral health with a compassionate and caring approach.
+Even if the pain goes away for a while, it will return unless the underlying condition is treated.